tappa-org/tappa-org.github.io/index.md

 <!-- ![](images/header.png) -->

 TAPPA stands for *Tübingen AI PhD and Postdoc Assembly* and is a grassroots initiative to bring together PhD students and Postdocs doing research in AI in Tübingen.
-TAPPA  similar in spirit to a student council: **the goal is to enhance the PhD and Postdoc experience within the Tübingen AI ecosystem** by addressing common concerns, organizing events, and more.
+It is similar in spirit to a student council: the goal is to **enhance the PhD and Postdoc experience** within the Tübingen AI ecosystem by addressing common concerns, organizing events, and more.

 ## TAPPA meetings